 - capturing lineage and provider consumer relationships for message streams

 - working with application developers to understand what APIs and events are available for reuse, what need to be prioritized for development, and what security and policies need to be included

 - working with project and business teams on what fields can and cannot be exposed For this vision to work, an enterprise needs a holistic view on what APIs, Services, and Events they have.
 Which ones are approved for reuse, and how they can be combined together to support a particular initiative.
 That could be a new application, a shift to the cloud or a core system replacement.
 In addition, all roles involved in the lifecycle need effective enablement to ensure easy collaboration

 - reporting on expected KPIs vs actual and helping align priorities and investments

 To fully embrace and excel at these trends, large enterprises need an API, service, and events-driven architecture that promotes adaptability and responsiveness.
 Want to chat further about any of these trends or how to achieve this responsiveness as a large enterprise?
-Book a digital roadmap consultation with us.
+Contact us now.